 Research findings:

-- 70 dB of intermittent speech (typical open office) measurably reduces performance on cognitive tasks (Banbury & Berry, 2005)
+• 70 dB of intermittent speech (typical open office) reduces performance on cognitive tasks by up to 50% (Banbury & Berry, 2005)

-- Nature sounds at moderate volumes can improve mood and cognitive performance (Ratcliffe et al., 2013)
+• Nature sounds at 50 dB improve cognitive performance and mood (Ratcliffe et al., 2013)

 Practical applications:

-- Consider sound masking systems that emit steady pink noise
+• Consider sound masking systems that emit pink noise at 45-48 dB

 Light is your brain’s primary zeitgeber (time-giver), directly influencing alertness through the suprachiasmatic nucleus.